TCP Optimizer 4 Documentation - Windows 7, 8, 10, 2012 Server2015-04-12 (updated: 2017-03-14) by Philip

 ECN (Explicit Congestion Notification, RFC 3168) is a mechanism that provides routers with an alternate method of communicating network congestion.
 It is aimed to decrease retransmissions.
 In essence, ECN assumes that the cause of any packet loss is router congestion.
 It allows routers experiencing congestion to mark packets and allow clients to automatically lower their transfer rate to prevent further packet loss.
 Traditionally, TCP/IP networks signal congestion by dropping packets.
 When ECN is successfully negotiated, an ECN-aware router may set a bit in the IP header (in the DiffServ field) instead of dropping a packet in order to signal congestion.
 The receiver echoes the congestion indication to the sender, which must react as though a packet drop were detected.
 ECN is disabled by default in modern Windows TCP/IP implementations, as it is possible that it may cause problems with some outdated routers that drop packets with the ECN bit set, rather than ignoring the bit.

 Recommended: disabled in general.
 Enable with caution, because some routers may drop packets with the ECN bit set and introduce packet loss/issues.
-However, enabling can reduce latency in some games with ECN-capable routers, and improve throughput in the presence of packet loss.
+Enabling ECN can reduce latency in some games with ECN-capable routers, and improve throughput in the presence of packet loss.
+ECN is also recommended if using CoDel algorithm to combat latency by dropping slowest packets on congested links.

 Note: Known issue with profile logon to some EA games (likely router ECN-support issue).